-- using an amplifier to raise the signal levels into the recommended ranges may make the system more vulnerable to interference; - the minimum levels stated have been arrived at empirically, and other organisations may recommend lower levels (e.g. 45 dBμV); - signals over 75 dBμV may cause overload, especially on older receivers; and - operating receivers with C/N or MER values lower than recommended may cause increased occurrences of disturbances to pictures and sound.
+- using an amplifier to raise the signal levels into the recommended ranges may make the system more vulnerable to interference; - the minimum levels stated have been arrived at empirically, and other organisations may recommend lower levels; - signals over 74 dB μ V may cause overload, especially on older receivers: and - operating receivers with MER values lower than recommended may cause increased occurrences of disturbances to pictures and sound.

-Guideline: In the absence of adjacent channel interference, e.g. from an LTE BS, ensuring that signals delivered to outlets meet the criteria in Table 1 should ensure that receivers perform well.
+Guideline: In the absence of adjacent channel interference, e.g. from mobile services, ensuring that signals delivered to outlets meet the criteria in Table 2 should ensure that receivers perform well.